funchaser/shinobi-webrtc-mod/README.md

 DISCLAMER

-I am not a proffesional software developer and I do not have an experiance in JS so my code really looks ugly ))) anyway, here is a -
+I am not a professional software developer and I do not have an experiance in JS so my code really looks ugly ))) anyway, here is a -